bhall2001/serverless-nextjs-github-ci-cd/README.md

 This is an opinionated view of how to setup a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) using [Serverless Nextjs Component](https://github.com/serverless-nextjs/serverless-next.js) with GitHub Actions for ci/cd.

+## Motivation

+There is a desire to implement ci/cd process with the Serverless Nextjs Component with environments where checking into a branch in a GitHub repository performs ci/cd tasks resulting in a staging environment while tagging a commit with a version number (or creating a release in GitHub) performs ci/cd tasks for a production environment.

 Sites from ci/cd process:

 [Resulting staging environment](https://staging-your-site-name.bobhall.net)